Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

- she kisses me, and i feel it on my neck like a hickey i feel her kiss (me on) my neck, like a hickey; i think this one is better(, maybe) "is that a yes? (because) what you're wearing looks /(really|very)|(very|really)/ flammable(, so i think it suits the occasion; i can't remember what this was)" short story: what happens when an unstoppable force meets an immovable object? ((do) try this at home #nitwit) (she asked if it was absolutely necessary for my hand to be on her bum cheek, while we were on the dance floor; some"-thing" (c̄up #1) about me getting a (game∘)boner(s(andy)/r//), left before…) i just want to push my face into yours, but our noses are in the way you know those people who jump into puddles? will you be my puddle, or should i be yours
+ she kisses me, and i feel it on my neck like a hickey i feel her kiss (me on) my neck, like a hickey; i think this one is better(, maybe) "is that a yes? (because) what you're wearing looks /(really|very)|(very|really)/ flammable(, so i think it suits the occasion; i can't remember what this was)" short story: what happens when an unstoppable force meets an immovable object? (one glitches into the other n then either; glitches out v resistance is futile #assimilationvparasitionvparturitionvevolutionv..) ((do) try this at home #nitwit)
+ (she asked if it was absolutely necessary for my hand to be on her bum cheek, while we were on the dance floor; some"-thing" (c̄up #1) about me getting a (game∘)boner(s(andy)/r//), left before…) i just want to push my face into yours, but our noses are in the way you know those people who jump into puddles? will you be my puddle, or should i be yours